 Paul Douglass is an experienced criminal practitioner, both defending and prosecuting.
 He is a grade 3 prosecutor and specialist rape advocate.
 He is also a registered pupil supervisor.

-Paul has a successful practice defending and prosecuting a wide variety of serious cases including rape and other serious sexual offices, serious violence, drugs conspiracies, fraud and money laundering.
+Paul has a successful practice defending and prosecuting a wide variety of serious cases including rape and other serious sexual offences, serious violence, drugs conspiracies, fraud and money laundering.

 As a defence advocate, Paul has represented many hundreds of clients from a very wide variety of backgrounds.
-He has represented members of the armed forces, police officers, single parents, journalists, political activists, pensioners, business people, the unemployed, students, academics and a member of the clergy - to name but a few.
+He has represented members of the armed forces, police officers, single parents, journalists, political activists, business people, the unemployed, students, academics and a member of the clergy - to name but a few.
 He has represented clients from a wide variety of ethnic backgrounds.
 He has also represented particularly vulnerable clients including minors and those with mental disorders and learning difficulties.
 Paul has defended in a wide variety of cases including murder, rape, armed robbery, other serious violent offences, sexual activity with a child, sexual assault, serious drug offences, including importation and conspiracy to supply large quantities of prohibited drugs.
 He has also defended clients accused of immigration offences, fraud and other offences of dishonesty.

 Paul understands that being the accused in a criminal trial is one of the most stressful experiences one can face.
 He provides clients with comprehensive oral and written advice at an early stage in proceedings and does all he can to make sure that clients understand precisely what the case against them involves and, in the event that the matter goes to trial, how most effectively to prepare for it.